 ellaslist Opinion: This animal sanctuary has a really relaxed atmosphere, it’s never packed and staff are always on hand to answer any questions you may have about their residents.
 Entry prices are really reasonable and though the zoo isn’t huge, it takes a good 2 hours to see everything and all the family favourites critters: monkeys, American Alligators, Tasmanian Devils, kangaroos, koalas, dingoes, reptiles and birds have a home here.
 We also love the fact that this family-friendly attraction is right in the middle of the Hunter Valley, an area more known for its more grown-up pleasures like great food and wine.
 This makes a weekend trip a win for all members of the family!

-Admission: Visit the website for current entry fees
+Admission: Visit Hunter Valley Wildlife Park for current entry fees.

-Getting There: The zoo is easily accessible, sitting just off the main road from Cessnock to Hunter Valley Wine Country.
+Getting There: Hunter Valley Wildlife Park is easily accessible, sitting just off the main road from Cessnock to Hunter Valley Wine Country.
 It’s about a 2 hour trip from Sydney.

 May 11 2014

 they now have Meerkats and they are so cute, they have a facebook page which keeps you up to date with all their activites